-Prohibition of vacating first-instance judgments in small-value commercial disputes more than once1.
-March 2016. / News Serbia Energy
+Prohibition of vacating first-instance judgments in small-value commercial disputes more than once, News Serbia Energy

 Small-value commercial disputes are a special type of dispute for which the Law on Civil Procedure (“LCP”) specifies a number of rules that differ from the rules of general civil procedure, in the interest of increased efficiency and cost-effectiveness of the procedure.
 Thus, in small-value commercial disputes the claim is not served on the respondent for a response, no preparatory hearing is held, the claim cannot be appealed for erroneous and incomplete determination as to the state of facts, and the deadline for an appeal is 8 days instead of 15.
 These are disputes in which the subject-matter jurisdiction lies with the Commercial Court, and in which the particulars of claim refer to a monetary claim not exceeding the dinar equivalent of EUR 30,000.00.